Quantum coding with low-depth random circuits: Random Stabilizer Code Threshold

 \section{Random Stabilizer Code Threshold}

 In this section, we present a solution to the critical theory of the erasure threshold for random stabilizer codes based on an RMT ansatz.
 Establishing the basic phenomenology of the random stabilizer erasure threshold transition is standard material in quantum information theory \cite{Preskill}.
-Our main contribution is to derive analytic predictions for the code-averaged probability of perfect recovery $\bar{\mathbb{P}}(R)$ according to Eq.~(\ref{eqn:pperf}).
-In Appendix \ref{app:favg}, we further show that $\bar{\mathbb{P}}(R)$ is equal to the code-averaged max-average fidelity $\bar{F}_{\rm avg}$ in the thermodynamic limit.
+Our main contribution is to derive analytic predictions for the code-averaged probability of perfect recovery $\bar{\mathbb{P}}(R|n_e)$ according to Eq.~(\ref{eqn:pperf}), where $n_e$ is the number of erased sites in the fixed-fraction model and $k$ is the number of logical encoded qubits.
+In Appendix \ref{app:favg}, we further show that $\bar{\mathbb{P}}(R | n_e)$ is equal to the code-averaged max-average fidelity $\bar{F}_{\rm avg}$ in the thermodynamic limit.
 We use this result to argue that the Haar random erasure threshold, where we only approximate $\bar{F}_{\rm avg}$, is in the same universality class as the random stabilizer erasure threshold.

 The encoding circuit $U$ for a random stabilizer code is a random Clifford unitary on $N$ qubits.
 Since spatial locality is irrelevant in this discussion, we take the initial unencoded logical qubits to be given by the last block of $k$ qubits, which implies that the stabilizer group has generators \be \bar{Z}_{i}= U Z_{i} U^\dag,~i=1,\ldots, n_s, \ee where $n_s = N-k$ is the number of stabilizer generators.
 We use the optimal decoding strategy for erasure errors described in Sec.~\ref{sec:optdecstab}: given a set of erased sites $\bm{e}$ and syndromes $\bm{s}$, the decoder applies any Pauli operator $R_{{\bm{s}\bm{e}}}$ that lives on $\bm{e}$ and flips each stabilizer generator $\bar{Z}_i$ to have the same sign as $s_i$ \cite{Delfosse17}.
-The circuit-averaged probability for perfect recovery under optimal decoding satisfies \be \bar{\mathbb{P}}(R) = \mathbb{E}_U \sum_{\bm{e}} \mathbb{P}(R| U, \bm{e}) p(\bm{e}) = \mathbb{E}_U \mathbb{P}(R| U, \bm{e}), \ee because $\mathbb{E}_U \mathbb{P}(R| U, \bm{e})$ depends only on the number of erasures $n_e = |\bm{e}|$ for a fully random Clifford circuit.
+The circuit-averaged probability for perfect recovery under optimal decoding satisfies \be \bar{\mathbb{P}}(R| n_e) = \mathbb{E}_U \sum_{\bm{e}} \mathbb{P}(R| U, \bm{e}) p(\bm{e}) = \mathbb{E}_U \mathbb{P}(R| U, \bm{e}), \ee because $\mathbb{E}_U \mathbb{P}(R| U, \bm{e})$ depends on $\bm{e}$ only through $n_e = |\bm{e}|$ for a fully random Clifford circuit.